 I told them that Afrikaners say ‘Gesondeid’, wishing each other good health before we eat.

 We started with sushi, which should be eaten by hand if you’re in a high-class good restaurant, mostly the expensive ones.
 Eat sushi with chopsticks everywhere else.
-If made correctly, each piece is the correct size for a mouthful.
+If made correctly, each piece is the correct bite-size for a sumptuous mouthful.
 Easy.
 Eat two or three bites of sushi dipped in a tiny bit of soy sauce, matcha or table salt.
 Chew your food well.
 Take a sip of vodka.
 Sit back.
 Relax.
 This is the Japanese way.

 Taka showed me an easy way to hold my chopsticks as he explained how culture is changing in Japan.

 Before, when they were children, most grandparents lived with their families.
 They taught children their ways like how to properly eat with chopsticks, imparting their knowledge and ancient traditions.
-These days, grandparents sadly don’t live with families anymore and children are not interested in learning old ways.
+These days, grandparents sadly don’t live with families anymore and children are not interested in learning about the old ways.
 I thought to myself that this might be a universal problem.

 Remember that matcha salt, table salt and soy sauce are there to dip sushi, while noodles and tempura are dipped in the stock.
 Keiko served her special recipe stock which is made over four days and it was absolutely amazing.
 I could drink the whole cup on its own like a soup and I nearly did take a big sip before Taka explained its purpose.

 Before we took our next bites together, Keiko served the perfectly cooked noodles and joined us at the table.
 Dip noodles in the stock with chopsticks and slurp up.
-In Japan, slurping is acceptable and encouraged.
+In Japan, slurping is acceptable and even encouraged.

 Eating slowly fills you up faster.
 I couldn’t finish it all leaving only a piece of sushi on the plate Keiko cleared away.
 I don’t eat raw fish and I never have before, but everything was absolutely delicious and surprisingly easy to eat.
 The sushi didn’t taste or smell like raw fish at all.
-I was truly impressed by the delectable and aesthetically pleasing meal.
+I was truly impressed by the totally delectable and aesthetically pleasing meal.

 DESERT & TEA